 If you prefer a quieter celebration, why not explore some Chinese art and culture at your own pace?

 Museums and galleries across the UK have impressive artefacts and exhibits to shine a light on this fascinating country and its culture.
+Many also run workshops and displays at this time of year.
+It's an insightful way to celebrate the traditions and history behind the festival.

 Check your city's gallery websites and Chinese community centres to see if they've got anything special lined up.